shawndegroot/SQL-Code/README.md

 #### Logic:

-a) Count number of occurrences of word 'bull' with count and like clauses
+a) Count number of occurrences of word 'bull' with count function and like operator

-b) Count number of occurrences of word 'bear' with count and like clauses
+b) Count number of occurrences of word 'bear' with count function and like operator

 c) Stack results of both select statements vertically with union clause